hkstm/MusEx/backend/README.md

 Don't know if macs support all the commands (substitutions) but this

-$(sudo docker ps -a | grep mongoinstance | awk '{print $1}') is just the container id of the mongo instance which you can deduce from doing sudo docker ps -a
+$(sudo docker ps -a | grep musexmongodb | awk '{print $1}') is just the container id of the mongo instance which you can deduce from doing sudo docker ps -a

 and this